jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2023-01-05-version-control-with-git-bash-script-checkpoint.md

 the Final Project (and had to access the course from my Completed Courses to get to the Final Project).
 Because of this, I've judged it is decent to present my solution to this project.
 This is a step by step example for learners to imitate, and it is longer than most worked out examples in search engine results.

-Save below and only below in a file X.sh file then execute bash X.sh
+Copy below and save as file X.sh file; then execute bash X.sh.

+At this time: Copy up to and including merge H.

 ```bash
 #!/bin/bash